Smart Export Guarantee explained

 All companies with more than 150,000 customers have to offer a SEG tariff.
-Smaller companies can choose to do so and it's expected that other companies besides traditional energy companies will offer tariffs as well, so look out for different options available.
+Smaller companies can choose to do so and some companies besides traditional energy companies have begun offering tariffs as well (including Tesla and Social Energy), so look out for different options available.

-The Big Six energy companies all offer SEG tariffs, as they are required to.
-Other companies with SEG customers include Octopus , Social Energy, Bulb, OVO, Shell, Green Network Energy, Utilia, Avro, Utility Warehouse, and E.
+The biggest energy companies all offer SEG tariffs.
+Other companies with SEG customers include Avro Energy, Bulb, E, Green Network Energy, Octopus, OVO, Shell, Utilita and Utility Warehouse.

 However some firms will pay for your exports into your account with them if you are a customer, which might be convenient, and some tariffs may offer a better export rate if you buy your energy from the same company.